Q12E173/XAI-Enhanced-Consumer-Behaviour-Analysis-in-Marketing-FYP-/README.md

 ## How to Run

-The notebooks were developed and executed in a GPU-enabled environment.
+The notebooks were developed and executed in a GPU-enabled environment, primarily using Kaggle Notebook.

 The original Amazon US Customer Reviews Dataset is not included in this repository.
 The dataset must be obtained separately before running the notebooks.

-The notebooks are organised according to the model development process:
+Before running the notebooks:

+1. Obtain the Amazon US Customer Reviews Dataset.
+2. Place the dataset in the appropriate directory or update the dataset path in the notebook.
+3. Install the required Python dependencies listed in `requirements.txt`.
+4. Run the notebooks in the following order:

-1. CNN baseline
+   1. CNN 3 Labels
-2. BERT 3-label classification
+   2. BERT 3 Labels
-3. RoBERTa 3-label classification
+   3. RoBERTa 3 Labels
    4. BERT fine-tuning
    5. RoBERTa fine-tuning
    6. Stacked ensemble and SHAP analysis

 ---